toRatnesh/Learning/CPP/14_Basic_IO_C_CPP_Quiz.rst

 .. code:: cpp

     #include <stdio.h>
     // Assume base address of "GeeksQuiz" to be 1000 int main() {
         printf(5 + "GeeksQuiz");
         return 0;
     }

-A. GeeksQuiz
+i.
+GeeksQuiz

-B. **Quiz**
+ii. **Quiz**

-C. 1005
+iii.
+1005

-D. Compile-time error
+iv.
+Compile-time error

 The compiler adds 5 to the base address of the string through the expression 5 + "GeeksQuiz" .
 Then the string "Quiz" gets passed to the standard library function as an argument.